OctHe/ICE/README.md

 All vim configurations are in the 'vimrc' file.
 Copy the file into the '.vim/' directory `cp vimrc ~/.vim/vimrc` The *vim-plug* can be automatically installed to manage plugins when vim is firstly started.
-All plugins can be installed by vim-plug with “:PlugInstall" vimrc provides some customized configurations at final.
+All plugins can be installed by vim-plug with `:PlugInstall` vimrc provides some customized configurations at final.

 Note that vim (or gvim) in Deepin cannot install YouCompleteMe because the version is old.